circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ### Using an Image Tag to Pin an Image Version or OS

-You can specify a variant of a Docker image by adding an [image tag](https://docs.docker.com/engine/reference/commandline/tag/#extended-description).
+You can pin aspects of a Docker image by adding an [image tag](https://docs.docker.com/engine/reference/commandline/tag/#extended-description).

 For example,